Ramsey-Tur\'an Problems with small independence numbers: Concluding Remarks

-\begin{proposition} If $3t+1\leq s\leq 4t-4$ and Conjecture~\ref{Ramsey conj} holds for $\ell=t\geq 5$, then \end{proposition}
+\begin{proposition} If $3t+1\leq s\leq 4t-3$ and Conjecture~\ref{Ramsey conj} holds for $\ell=t\geq 4$, then \end{proposition}

 \begin{proof} For the upper bound, the proof idea is the same as in the proofs of the main results in Section~\ref{proofofmain} and we only give a sketch here.
-Let $G$ be an $n$-vertex $K_s$-free graph with $\alpha(G)\leq \delta \Q(t,n)$, where $3t+1\leq s\leq 4t-4$.
+Let $G$ be an $n$-vertex $K_s$-free graph with $\alpha(G)\leq \delta \Q(t,n)$, where $3t+1\leq s\leq 4t-3$.
 Let $R$ be the corresponding cluster graph on $m$ vertices after applying Szemer\'{e}di's Regularity Lemma to $G$.
-Since we assume that Conjecture~\ref{Ramsey conj} holds for $\ell=t$, we can apply the $p=t-1$ version of Lemma~\ref{lemma to derive K_4 free} and conclude that $R$ is $K_4$-free.
+Since we assume that Conjecture~\ref{Ramsey conj} holds for $\ell=t$, we can show that $R$ is $K_4$-free by applying Lemma~\ref{lemma 3.1 4-partite generalized} three times as in the proof of Claim~\ref{chubby K4}.
 Therefore, $E(R)$ contributes at most $T(m,3)(n/m)^2=n^2/3$ edges to $G$.

 For the lower bound, let $H$ be a $K_{t+1}$-free graph on $n/3$ vertices with $\alpha(H)= o(\Q(t,n))$ and with $o(n^2)$ edges.
 Such a graph exists by taking $q=t+1$ in Lemma~\ref{bhs-general}.
 Let $G$ be obtained from the union of three vertex-disjoint copies of $H$, say $A_1, A_2, A_3$, by joining every vertex in $A_i$ to every vertex in $A_j$ for every $ij\in\binom{[3]}{2}$.
 Then, $G$ is $K_s$-free for $s\geq 3t+1$ with at least $n^2/3$ edges. \end{proof}